mattways/attachs/README.md

 ## Cachebuster

-All the urls have a timestamp at the end help prevent unwanted caching:
+All the urls end with a timestamp helper to prevent unwanted caching:
 ```
 example.com/media/photo.jpg?1234567890
 ```